If you’re looking for the best way to light a charcoal grill then you’ve come to the right place. Here’s how to use a charcoal chimney.

 Lighter cubes – You’ll need something to sit under your chimney starter to help light it.
 Some people actually just use newspaper here, but personally I prefer lighter cubes as they’re more reliable.
 They’re fairly cheap too, so I find the added cost well worth it.

 BBQ gloves – The problem with a lot of chimney starters is that safety hasn’t always been the primary concern for a lot of manufacturers, which means that the handles on chimneys don’t always tend to be well insulated or protected with a leather or plastic grip.
-As you can imagine, metal of a chimney starter can become scolding hot very quickly so to help protect yourself against burning you will need a reliable pair of BBQ gloves.
+As you can imagine, metal of a chimney starter can become scolding hot very quickly so to help protect yourself against burning you will need a good pair of BBQ gloves.

 How to use a chimney starter

 Open the lid for your grill, and place your chimney starter on your charcoal grill’s grates.
 This will help protect any of your surfaces from being damaged by the scolding heat from the rims of your starter as it warms up.

 Place lighter cubes or crunched up newspaper at the foot of the chimney, underneath the grate in your chimney.